 Local newspapers in PA and in Ohio announced her death.
 The Plain Dealer on Oct 24, 1918 (Cleveland Ohio): NURSE DIES IN FRANCE.
 Youngstown Relatives Learn of Woman’s Death.
 (Special to The Plain Dealer).
 YOUNGSTOWN, Oct 13.–Miss Katherine Joyce, formerly of this city, member of the nursing staff of a unit sent to France by the Allegheny General Hospital, Pittsburg, is dead, according to a message to relatives here.

 It was while Nurse Katherine Joyce was serving at an Evacuation Hospital, south of Verdun, that she developed pneumonia and died, September 21, 1918.
 She was buried in a cemetery near the hospital, but her body was returned to Pittsburgh in 1919 where a military funeral was held at the First Presbyterian Church, members of the Unit acting as pallbearers.
 The Katherine Mae Joyce American Legion Post was named for Miss Joyce, in honor of the only Pittsburgh nurse to lose her life in France. — page 111, Camp Hospital No 21 in World War I by C.W.W.
 Elkin.
-I presume that Katherine was buried in or near the First Presbyterian Church in Pittsburgh PA.
-I am still searching for her burial spot.
+The Arlington National Cemetery web site says she is buried there.

 Frances W. MOESCHEN, died Sept.
 7, 1918 in France.
 Home: New York City.